nabilgithub258/Adult_Income_Logistic_Regression_Model/README.md

 - Required R packages (listed in `Adult_Income_logistic_regression_model.R`)

 ## Results
 The Logistic Regression model predicts whether an individual's income exceeds $50K/year with reasonable accuracy.
-Detailed results and evaluation metrics are provided in the `model_training.Rmd` R Markdown file.
+Detailed results and evaluation metrics are provided in the `adult_income_lmg.pdf` R Markdown converted to pdf file for easier read.

 ## Contributing
 Contributions are welcome!
 Please create a pull request or open an issue to discuss changes.